MdiHos/mdihos.github.io/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## TODOs
+  - Create a svelte version of the application (just for fun and learning and showcasing) To do this, create a new git branch for the svelte version.
+  - Update the style of the site scrollbar (see YouTube scrollbar)
+  - Create a print version of the site
+  - Link to a new page containing my logos showcase (including my M logo) Or add a button in the current projects card which flips that card to show the logos on the back
+  - Add resume download link
+  - Create and show a 404 page or redirect to home page with a prompt when a page is not found